psuedoEntropy/AWS/EC2/Readme.md

 - Applications that have flexible start and end times.
 - Appications that are only feasible at very low compute prices.
 - Users with urgent computing needs for large amounts of additional capacity.
+- If the spot instance is terminated by Amazon EC2, you'll not be charged partial hour of usage.
+However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.

 ### Dedicated Hosts pricing is useful for: